Want to buy traveler gifts that are actually useful?

 Most travelers over the age of 30 aren’t real fond of reading a book on a smartphone, so a Kindle Paperwhite or Kobo e-reader is an appreciated gift for someone who doesn’t have one already.
 If that person on your gift list doesn’t already have a tablet or e-reader, that can be a good gift before they head abroad.
 Paper books are bulky and don’t work so well when you finish one in the middle of nowhere.
 With a WiFi connection and an e-reader, almost any book in the world is a few clicks away.

 I’m a big fan of the $130 Kindle Paperwhite for straight reading and long battery life, or the Kindle Fire if they would want to use it to surf the web, play games, or watch movies too.
-This loss leader for Amazon is one of the world’s greatest gadget bargains, at $49 for a device that works as an e-reader, web surfer, music player, game device, and video screen.
+This loss leader for Amazon is one of the world’s greatest gadget bargains, at $49 for 8-inch or $99 for 10-inch for a device that works as an e-reader, web surfer, music player, game device, and video screen.
 Mine has been going strong for years, despite at least 20 international trips with it.

 Power Up for Your Travels!